-In order to build your compost pile, you must first select an area where you will be able to build a 3-foot long x 3 foot wide by 3-foot high pile.
-To have an area where you could build 3 piles exactly like that it would be great, but let's just focus on 1 first.
+- Choose Your Area: In order to build your compost pile, you must first select an area where you will be able to build a 3-foot long x 3 foot wide by 3-foot high pile.
+To have an area where you could build three piles exactly like that it would be great, but let's just focus on one first.

 Turning and Maintaining Your Pile

 Good compost comes as much from maintaining the pile well, as it does from what it's composed of.
-Give your pile 2 weeks before you turn it the first time, and try to make it a point to turn it once every week or 2 after that.
+Give your pile two weeks before you turn it the first time, and try to make it a point to turn it once every week or two after that.

 Turning the pile is easy when a 3 bin or 3 pile system comes in handy.
 To turn the pile with a 3 pile system, you just fork, shovel, or rake it into the next bin making sure to completely turn the pile upside down.
 Then a new pile can be started in place of the working pile.